top of page

 Key Highlights of the Counterproposal:

 1. All-Stock Transaction Liberty Broadband’s proposal involves an all-stock deal where Liberty Broadband shareholders will receive 0.2900 shares of Charter Class A common stock for each Liberty Broadband share.
-This is an improvement over Charter's initial offer of 0.228 shares.
+This is an improvement over Charter's initial offer of 0.228 shares. **** Deal has been changed to an agreed upon exchange ratio of 0.236 shares of CHTR for each share of Liberty Broadband owned (any class, all the same ratio).

 2. Closing Date Both companies are targeting a closing date of June 30, 2027, with the possibility of finalizing the deal earlier if all conditions are met.
 This timeline gives both companies time to meet regulatory and shareholder approvals.